About the Youth Award

 *Prior to 2010, the World of Children Youth Award was called the "World of Children Founder's Award."
 Honorees before 2001 are not shown in this list.

 We invite you to help us find the next Youth Award Honoree to join the many others who have received our Award.
-Nominations for our 2015 Awards are now open!
+Nominations for our 2015 Awards are open until April 1.
 You can begin your Nomination by clicking on the button below.